-If you have been declined life insurance because of a rheumatoid arthritis diagnosis, contact us before you do anything else.
+If you have been declined life insurance coverage because of a rheumatoid arthritis diagnosis, contact us before you do anything else.
 We understand it can feel discouraging and as if you don’t have options.

 Each life insurance company views cases differently.
 In other words, there’s not a specific standard among life insurance carriers for all conditions and lifestyles.